-Please follow the advice below to have the best user experience and to prolong the life of your hearing aids
+Please follow the advice below to have the best user experience and to prolong the life of your hearing aids.

 - 1. Keep your hearing aids dry and clean. - 2.
-Wipe the hearing aids with a soft cloth after use to remove grease or moisture. - 3.
-Do not wear your hearing aids when putting on cosmetics, perfume, aftershave, hairspray, suntan lotion, etc. These might discolour the hearing aid or get into the hearing aid causing damage. - 4.
-Do not immerse your hearing aid in any liquid. - 5.
+Open the battery door to dry your hearing aids when you are not wearing them. - 3.
+Wipe the hearing aids with a soft cloth after use to remove grease or moisture. - 4.
+Do not wear your hearing aids when putting on cosmetics, perfume, aftershave, hairspray, suntan lotion, etc. These might discolour the hearing aid or get into the hearing aid causing damage. - 5.
+Do not immerse your hearing aid in any liquid. - 6.
 Keep your hearing aids away from excessive heat and intense direct sunlight.
-The heat may deform the shell, damage the electronics and deteriorate the surface. - 6.
+The heat may deform the shell, damage the electronics and deteriorate the surface. - 7.
 Do not swim, shower or steam bathe while wearing your hearing aids.